What are AICC and SCORM?

 Benefits of making your e-learning SCORM and AICC compliant

-Making your learning content both SCORM and AICC-compliant ensures you can easily transfer it to any LMS that complies with these standards.
+Making your learning content both SCORM and AICC compliant ensures you can easily transfer it to any LMS that complies with these standards.
 And in that case, you save yourself time and costs by not having to create your content from scratch all over again just to use a different LMS.

-Still, keep in mind that SCORM is much more commonly in e-learning today than AICC.
+Still, keep in mind that SCORM is much more common in e-learning today than AICC.
 Exporting your content as a SCORM package yields a .zip file, making it easier to upload it to an LMS in one go.
 AICC, on the other hand, uploads in multiple steps.
 Finally, making your content SCORM-compliant also enables the added benefit of being able to track your learners’ results in an LMS, allowing you to gain insight into their progress and make strategic adjustments to your content as needed.

 Is AICC still relevant for e-learning?

 AICC’s guidelines and regulations formed the basis for SCORM and all other e-learning specifications that came after it.
 Specifications like xAPI and cmi5 include features that developers could never have imagined 30 years ago.
 So, is AICC still relevant in today’s e-learning world?
 It certainly is.
 Although officially disbanded in 2014, AICC’s legacy survives.
 Many major organizations still rely on AICC-compliant technologies to drive their e-learning activities.
 Although SCORM, xAPI, and others have continued to improve standards, let’s definitely spare a thought and a quick thank you to all those early pioneers who introduced AICC to the e-learning industry.